Army Boxing Association

 (3) Referees & Judges.
-Apply for referees and judges/timekeepers from the Formation Army BA Officials’ Secretary.
-Where formation Army BA Officials’ Secretaries are unable to provide the requisite number of officials or officials of the required standard for an event to take place, they are to apply to the Secretary Army BA Major Panel Officials, through the Secretary Army BA, for assistance.
+Apply for referees and judges/timekeepers from the Officials Secretary for RNRM and RAF or Regional Army BA Officials’ Secretary (See Contacts Page).
+Where Officials’ Secretaries are unable to provide the requisite number of officials or officials of the required standard for an event to take place, they are to apply to the UKAF Officials Chairman for assistance.
 A minimum of three weeks’ notice is required.
 Under no circumstances are officials to be requested by any other means.
 Host units will be responsible for hosting officials and providing accommodation, if required.

 (4) Dress for Officials The dress for officials is in line with the rules of boxing, i.e. Blazer White Shirt and Black Trousers etc, this is to allow Referees who are also qualified Judges to judge throughout the competition.
-If you wish officials who are annotated as Judges only to wear Mess Dress the boxing officer should contact the Army BA as early as possible to discuss.
+If you wish officials who are annotated as Judges only to wear Mess Dress the boxing officer should contact the Single Service Secretary as early as possible to discuss.

 (5) Internal Officials.
 Arrange for internal officials via the unit chain of command.
-Ensure that the Master of Ceremonies (MC) receives a copy of the brief at Annex B to Section 6.
+Ensure that the Master of Ceremonies (MC) receives a copy of the brief at Annex E to Section 6.

 (6) OIC Weigh-In.
-Contact the formation Army BA rep to appoint an OIC Weigh-In (must be a qualified boxing official registered with Army BA) and agree the date, time and venue for the weigh-in to be conducted.
+Officials Secretaries or Regional Secretaries are to appoint an OIC Weigh-In (must be a qualified boxing official registered with Army BA) and agree the date, time and venue for the weigh-in to be conducted.

 c.
 Weighing Scales.
-Arrange for a suitable set of weighing scales (approved electronic scales are permissible) to be inspected, calibrated and certified using Annex A to Section 10 at least 48 hours prior to the event.
-Once checked, the scales are to be securely sealed by the engineer and are not to be moved.
+Arrange for a suitable set of weighing scales (approved electronic scales are permissible) to be inspected, calibrated and certified using a manufacturers or external company calibration certificate or Annex A to Section 10 at least 24 hours prior to the event.
+If the scales are analogue they are to be securely sealed by the engineer and are not to be moved.
 Ensure that the certificate of calibration is handed to the OIC Weigh In on arrival.

 d.
 Equipment.
 Ensure that all boxing equipment complies with the AIBA-approved pattern and is serviceable.
 Book all of the equipment necessary for the event via the unit chain of command.

 e.
 Event Documentation.
-Ensure that all technical documentation necessary for the event is current Army BA (Section 11).
-Check with formation Army BA reps.
+Ensure that all technical documentation necessary for the event is current (See Section 11).
 Arrange for the programme to be designed and printed.

 f.
 Boxing Ring.
-Liaise with the formation G7 PD Branch for the provision of a 4-rope boxing ring and the ancillary equipment.
-Arrange for RAPTC assistance with the set-up of the boxing ring to ensure that the lay out conforms to current Army BA rulings (Annex D & E to Section 8)
+Liaise with the Single Service Sec or Regional Secretary (see Section 1) for the provision of a 4-rope boxing ring and the ancillary equipment.
+Arrange for Unit Physical Training Staff assistance with the set-up of the ring to ensure that the lay out conforms to current UKAFBA rulings (Annex E to Section 8)

 g.
 Fire Inspection.
 Arrange for an advisory fire inspection visit, during the fire inspection you will be told the seating capacity of your venue.

 h.
-Emergency Lighting Plan.
 Lighting Plan.
+Lighting Plan.
 Adequate lighting is required for the field of play and more specifically, above the boxing ring.
 The organisers are responsible for ensuring that this is provided.
-All lighting should be thoroughly inspected prior to the event.
+Should external contractors be hired ensure that there is appropriate space in the venue (both height and floor space) ensure that the power requirement for the system can be met (63Amp 3 Phase is often required and a generator maybe be needed) All lighting should be thoroughly inspected prior to the event.
 An emergency lighting plan must also be considered, this may involve an ‘on call’ duty electrician.

 i.
 Band/Pipes & Drums.
 Book external Bands or Pipes & Drums well in advance.
 The band programme is usually organised at least 6 months in advance.
 If music is to be utilised within the overall show, arrange for a ‘DJ’.